 It assumes that:

-each VFP single-precision register popped occupies four bytes on the stack, plus an extra four-byte word for each list
+Each floating-point single-precision register popped occupies four bytes on the stack, plus an extra four-byte word for each list.